cosmos/cosmos-sdk/docs/spec/staking/transactions.md

  - `sender` denotes the address of the sender of the transaction
  - `getXxx`, `setXxx`, and `removeXxx` functions are used to retrieve and modify objects from the store
- - `sdk.Rat` refers to a rational numeric type specified by the SDK.
+ - `sdk.Dec` refers to a rational numeric type specified by the SDK.

 ### TxCreateValidator